steinhaug/UARPC/README.md

     composer require "steinhaug/uarpc:^1.*"

-Make sure that project is running **class.mysqli.php** as this is required for UARPC to work.
+Make sure that project is running **class.mysqli.php** v1.4.2 or higher, this is required for UARPC to work.
 To initialize, use like this:

     new uarpc; // loading and $mysqli check
     $uarpc = new UARPC_base($UserId);